icopy-site/awesome-cn/docs/awesome/awesome-vscode.md

 ## [JFrog](https://marketplace.visualstudio.com/items?itemName=JFrog.jfrog-vscode-extension)

- &gt; 将项目依赖项的 JFrog Xray 扫描添加到您的 VS 代码 IDE. 它允许开发人员直接在他们的 VS 代码 IDE 中查看显示有关组件及其依赖项的漏洞信息的面板. 该扩展还允许开发人员在 CI 服务器上构建、测试和扫描代码时跟踪代码的状态.
+> Adds JFrog Xray scanning of project dependencies to your VS Code IDE.
+It allows developers to view panels displaying vulnerability information about the components and their dependencies directly in their VS Code IDE.
+The extension also allows developers to track the status of the code while it is being built, tested and scanned on the CI server.

 ![JFrog](https://raw.githubusercontent.com/jfrog/jfrog-vscode-extension/master/resources/readme/gifs/show_in_dependency_tree.gif)